bluesky-social/proposals/0002-labeling-and-moderation-controls/README.md

 * **spam**.
 Repeat, low-quality messages which are clearly not designed to add to a conversation or space.
 * **clickbait**.
 Low-quality content that’s designed to get users to open an external link by appearing more engaging than it is.
-* **shill: **Over-enthusiastic promotion of a technology, product, or service, especially when there is a financial conflict of interest.
+* **shill**.
+Over-enthusiastic promotion of a technology, product, or service, especially when there is a financial conflict of interest.
 * **promotion**: Advertising or blunt marketing of a commercial service or product.